Theories about religion: Émile Durkheim

 Émile Durkheim (1858–1917) saw the concept of the sacred as the defining characteristic of religion, not faith in the supernatural.
 He saw religion as a reflection of the concern for society.
 He based his view on recent research regarding totemism among the Australian aboriginals.
 With totemism he meant that each of the many clans had a different object, plant, or animal that they held sacred and that symbolizes the clan.
 Durkheim saw totemism as the original and simplest form of religion.
 According to Durkheim, the analysis of this simple form of religion could provide the building blocks for more complex religions.
 He asserted that moralism cannot be separated from religion.
 The sacred i.e. religion reinforces group interest that clash very often with individual interests.
 Durkheim held the view that the function of religion is group cohesion often performed by collectively attended rituals.
-He asserted that these group meeting provided a special kind of energy, which he called effervescence, that made group members lose their individuality and to feel united with the gods and thus with the group.
+He asserted that these group meetings provided a special kind of energy, which he called effervescence, that made group members lose their individuality and to feel united with the gods and thus with the group.
 Differing from Tylor and Frazer, he saw magic not as religious, but as an individual instrument to achieve something.

 Durkheim's proposed method for progress and refinement is first to carefully study religion in its simplest form in one contemporary society and then the same in another society and compare the religions then and only between societies that are the same.

 The empirical basis for Durkheim's view has been severely criticized when more detailed studies of the Australian aboriginals surfaced.
 More specifically, the definition of religion as dealing with the sacred only, regardless of the supernatural, is not supported by studies of these aboriginals.
 The view that religion has a social aspect, at the very least, introduced in a generalized very strong form by Durkheim has become influential and uncontested.

 Durkheim's approach gave rise to functionalist school in sociology and anthropology.
 Functionalism is a sociological paradigm that originally attempted to explain social institutions as collective means to fill individual biological needs, focusing on the ways in which social institutions fill social needs, especially social stability.
 Thus because Durkheim viewed society as an "organismic analogy of the body, wherein all the parts work together to maintain the equilibrium of the whole, religion was understood to be the glue that held society together.".